UMMS-Biocore/dolphin/docs/dolphin-ui/ngsreports.rst

 .. image:: dolphin_pics/completed.png
 	:align: center

-Selection this option will bring you to the Report Details page.
+Selecting this option will bring you to the Report Details page.

 Report Details
 ==============